jhudsl/tidyversecourse/docs/02-get-data.md

 There are a number of differences between tibbles and data.frames.
 To see a full vignette about tibbles and how they differ from data.frame, you'll want to execute `vignette("tibble")` and read through that vignette.
 However, we'll summarize some of the most important points here:

 * **Input type remains unchanged** - data.frame is notorious for treating strings as factors; this will not happen with tibbles
-* **Variable names remain unchanged** - In base R, data.frame will remove spaces from names, converting them to periods or add "x" before numeric column names.
-Tibbles will not change variable (column) names on you
+* **Variable names remain unchanged** - In base R, creating data.frames will remove spaces from names, converting them to periods or add “x” before numeric column names.
+Creating tibbles will not change variable (column) names.
 * **There are no `row.names()` for a tibble** - Tidy data requires that variables be stored in a consistent way, removing the need for row names.
 * **Tibbles print first ten rows and columns that fit on one screen** - Printing a tibble to screen will never print the entire huge data frame out.
 By default, it just shows what fits to your screen.